HOP Mission Statement

 To be eligible, children must be registered as a homeschooler with the county or be a member of an umbrella school at time of registration.
 Scholarships are on a first come basis.
 We ask that only those that are in true need apply.
 Your information will be kept private.

 How is the scholarship program funded?
-All of our snack, drink and pizza sales will be put into a separate fund.
+50% of all of our snack, drink and pizza sales will be put into a separate fund.
 In addition, those that make soup may choose to donate the proceeds (minus cost if they want) to the scholarship fund.
 We will also accept donations.
 If you have a specific class you would like to donate to (i.e. arts, science, etc.), we can earmark that for you as well.

 If you would like to be considered for a scholarship, please email us at firstname.lastname@example.org.
 Please provide a brief summary of why you would like to be considered, age and birthdate of your child and where they are registered for homeschooling.
 List the classes they would like to take.